Sonic Generations: Legacy

 In 2017, GamesRadar named Sonic Generations the seventh best game of the Sonic series, and USgamer named it the tenth best.
 Following the reemergence of "Classic" Sonic, Sega would later begin to include him in other modern Sonic games, such as Sonic Dash (2013) and Sonic Runners (2015).
 The 2017 game Sonic Forces follows a similar premise to Generations, featuring both Classic and Modern iterations of Sonic as playable characters, and also uses an updated version of Generations game engine.
 Some journalists initially believed Forces was a sequel to Generations, but Iizuka later clarified that it was a separate game.

 Years after its release, the game has remained as a strong seller for Sega.
-On April 10, 2018, the Xbox 360 version was made backward compatible with the Xbox One, and was later extended to the Xbox Series X/S. An update to the Xbox 360 version in November 2021 added support for 4K visuals and an increased frame rate when played on Series X/S.
+On April 10, 2018, the Xbox 360 version was made backward compatible with the Xbox One, and was later extended to the Xbox Series X/S. An update to the Xbox 360 version in November 2021 added support for 4K visuals and an increased frame rate when played on Series X/S. Footage and music from Generations was used in the Sonic the Hedgehog pinball machine, released by Jersey Jack Pinball in 2026.